TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Discussion

 \section{Discussion}

-To further analyze the properties of TFN, ablation experiment, interpretability analysis, visualization analysis, and generalizability analysis are conducted on the CWRU open source dataset.
-Specifically, the ablation experiment aims to verify the effectiveness of real-imaginary mechanism and the combination between the TFconv layer and the backbone CNN.
-In interpretability analysis, the interpreting method, proposed in Section \uppercase\expandafter{\romannumeral 3}.C, is conducted to explain the focusing frequency area of TFNs in prediction-making.
-The visualization analysis shows that a better high-dimensional representation could be formulated with the fault-related information extracted by TFconv layer.
-Finally, the generalizability analysis proves the feasibility of generalizing TFconv layer to other CNN models.
+To further analyze the properties of TFN, the comparison with contrast models, the analysis of the training process and training time, the few-shot analysis , and the generalizability analysis are conducted on the CWRU open-source dataset.
+The comparison part shows the essential differences between TFN and contrast models and explains the reason for the superior diagnostic performance of TFNs.
+The analysis of the training process and training time discusses the advantage of TFN in convergence speed in the training process and the time cost of TFN.
+The few-shot analysis explores the relationship between the diagnostic accuracy of TFN and the number of training samples, demonstrating the excellent few-shot ability of TFN.
+The generalizability analysis proves the feasibility of generalizing the TFconv layer to other CNN models.